How Six Flags Combined Thrills and Themed Entertainment

 Tucked away in the outskirts of Atlanta, Six Flags Over Georgia opened in 1967 with its fair share of family-focused attractions and thrill rides, but the park also has an unsuspecting history of Disney-quality entertainment.

-The park opened with an animatronic-filled boat dark ride called Tales of the Okefenokee, loosely following the Uncle Remus stories published by Joel Chandler Harris.
+The park opened with an animatronic-filled boat dark ride called Tales of the Okefenokee, loosely following the Uncle Remus stories as published by Joel Chandler Harris.
 Tales of the Okefenokee almost could have passed as a Disney ride; in fact, it has been said to have directly inspired Disney’s notorious Splash Mountain attraction.

 Despite that immersive ride, Six Flags Over Georgia throughout the years did not continue with story-driven attractions with animatronics.
 With each new record-breaking coaster, it was clear Six Flags was not trying to imitate Disney.